elg2605/netscan/readme.md

 192.168.1.98
 192.168.1.134
 ```
-netscan does not support CIDR notation.
-See __gen_ips.py__ as an example of how to generate IPs based on a CIDR prefix.

 * The file __ports.txt__ must be a plain text file with one TCP port number per line.
 It must contain one or more port numbers.

 ```bash